SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-03.md

   - Gaps: Impersonation may still exist due to credential theft, implementation flaws, or entity being compromised.
 Some other security mechanisms can be taken to make such kind of impersonation difficult.
 Besides, the entities SHOULD be monitored so that misbehaved entities can be detected.

 - Message blocking.
-  - Potential solution: Acknowledgement mechanisms MUST be provided in the session between two speakers, so that message losses can be detected.
+  - Potential solution: Acknowledgement mechanisms MUST be provided in the session between a speaker and a receiver, so that message losses can be detected.
   - Gaps: Message blocking may be a result of DoS/DDoS attack, man-in-the-middle (MITM) attack, or congestion induced by traffic burst.
 Acknowledgement mechanisms can detect message losses but cannot avoid message losses.
 MITM attacks cannot be effectively detected by acknowledgement mechanisms.

 - Message alteration.